jose-elias-alvarez/nvim-lsp-ts-utils/README.md

   - `auto_inlay_hints` (boolean): Set inlay hints on every new buffer visited automatically.
-Note that it would stop doing so if `:TSDisableInlayHints` is called, and will continue if `:TSInlayHints` is called.
+Note that it would stop doing so if `:TSDisableInlayHints` is called, and will continue if `:TSLspInlayHints` is called.
 If false, `:TSInlayHints` needs to be called for every buffer to see it's inlay hints.
     Defaults to True.